jordanstephens/kepler/README.md

 ## Installation

-Release pending, but you can use source it in your Gemfile from Github for now.
+Release pending, but you can source it in your Gemfile from Github for now.

 **Gemfile**